Title

 PhilHealth introduces a Maternity Care Package for normal spontaneous deliveries in accredited non-hospital facilities, offering a total reimbursement of 4,500 pesos for comprehensive prenatal, delivery, and postnatal services, while outlining eligibility criteria and exclusions for beneficiaries.

-The package includes prenatal care, delivery, newborn care, postnatal services, room and board, drugs and medicines, diagnostics, operating room, professional fees, and all other medically necessary care including services for maternal complications during delivery.
+All services the member/dependent requires including prenatal care, delivery, newborn care, and postnatal services; the facility payment is expected to cover room and board, drugs/medicines, diagnostics, operating room, professional fees, and all medically necessary care.

-They must comply with sufficient regularity of premium contributions, having at least nine (9) months or three (3) quarters of premium payments in the immediate twelve (12) months prior to delivery, and the first prenatal visit must not exceed four (4) months age of gestation.
+The member must comply with sufficient regularity of premium contributions and have at least nine (9) months or three (3) quarters of premium payments in the immediate twelve (12) months prior to delivery.

-Indigents under the Individual Paying Program (IPP) enrolled as a group or through IPP-OWWA program and all other types of membership exempt from this rule and are governed by current eligibility requirements.
+No. IPP enrolled as a group or through the IPP-OWWA program and other membership types are governed by current eligibility requirements and need not satisfy the sufficient regularity rule.

-Claims for prenatal, delivery, and newborn care must be filed within sixty (60) days from the date of discharge; claims for postnatal and family planning services must be filed within ninety (90) days from the date of discharge.
+Prenatal, delivery, and newborn care claims: within sixty (60) calendar days from date of discharge.
+Second claim for postnatal and family planning services: within ninety (90) days from date of discharge.

 Analyze Cases Smarter, Faster